-Not what is your Vision or your Mission, that's too fluffy and nobody other than the author really aims or believes in them, no this is what it you honestly want to achieve?
+Not what is your Vision or your Mission, that's too fluffy and nobody other than the author really aims for or believes in them, no this is what it is you honestly want to achieve?
 Here's one I created for an education client:

-We want to achieve a app that every visitor feels like it has been created for them.
-This is not about achieving sales it about achieving a quality pf product of such value that sales follow naturally.
-We want achieve a system that not allows users to learn about subjects and topics at their own speed it also creates a feeling of wellbeing about learning.
+We want to achieve an app where every visitor feels like it has been created for them.
+This is not about achieving sales it about achieving a quality of product of such value that sales follow naturally.
+We want achieve a system that not only allows users to learn about subjects and topics at their own speed it also creates a feeling of wellbeing about learning.
 Ultimately we want to build a feeling of trust and the desire to have a continual relationship with our brand.'You'll notice there is nothing about how this going to be achieved, the rest of the strategy should do that, there is nothing about brand, product or service details, this all about the relationship, your engagement, between you and the end user.

 This is the first time you'll be explicitly identifying how you're going to meet user needs, your approach to User Research.
 This isn't answering questions, it's identifying the right questions to ask.
 I'll use a different client this time, one involved with high-end retail.